AI Assistants vs Chatbots: What's the Difference?

 Choose an AI assistant if: customers ask varied questions, your knowledge base is large, and you need natural-language understanding across a wide range of topics.

 Use both if: you need structured flows for transactions (chatbot) plus flexible Q&A for everything else (AI assistant).
-Many modern setups combine both — the AI assistant handles the conversation, and hands off to structured flows for specific actions like bookings or order tracking.
+Many modern setups combine both.
+The AI assistant handles the conversation, and hands off to structured flows for specific actions like bookings or order tracking.

 The right answer depends on what your customers ask, how predictable those questions are, and how important it is that every answer is exactly right.